Iraq Sunni MP killed by suicide bomber

 "The moment he stepped out of the car to check out this road between Fallujah and Amiriyah, at this moment, there was a man," Sohaib Haqi, Eifan al-Issawi aide, told the AFP news agency.

 "He came to him, hugged him, said 'Allahu Akbar' ('God is great'), and blew himself up."

 As well as the two bodyguards killed, several others were also wounded in the attack.

-Eifan al-Issawi was one of the main key founders of a so-called Awakening Council in Fallujah.
+Eifan al-Issawi was one of the main founders of the so-called Awakening Council in Fallujah.

-The Awakening Councils, drawn from among the country's Sunni Arabs, have been seen as a key factor in reducing violence across the country since 2006.
+The Awakening Councils, drawn from among the country's Sunni Arabs, have been a key factor in reducing violence across the country since 2006.

 The 37-year-old MP was also part of the Sunni-backed Iraqiyya bloc, which holds some posts in Iraq's fragile national unity government but is also the main opposition to Prime Minister Nouri Maliki.